NoeSamaille/node-red-contrib-activedirectory/README.md

 If you want to contribute in order to add brand new features and/or nodes, do not hesitate to join and submit your merge requests!

+---

+:heavy_exclamation_mark: **Breaking CHANGES FROM v0.2 to v0.3** :heavy_exclamation_mark:

+A `config` node holds the connection parameters now.
+Please, redeploy your àctivdirecore`nodes.

+---

 Getting started
 --------------